 Getting tested for HIV - we can help

-Our team offers HIV testing at all of our clinics and everybody who attends is offered an HIV test routinely.
-It is important that if you have ever has sex without a condom you have an HIV test when it is offered.
-Download our clinic timetable.
+The only way to find out if you have HIV is to have an HIV test.
+You can request a free and confidential HIV postal test kit here.
+Our team also offers HIV testing at all of our clinics and everybody who attends is offered a HIV test routinely.
+It is important that if you have ever had sex without a condom you have an HIV test when it is offered.

 It's important to be aware that:

+An early diagnosis with HIV means you can start treatment sooner, which can improve your long term health.
 Although there is no cure for HIV, treatments are now very effective, enabling people with HIV to live long and healthy lives.